lxli0/KMS/README.md

     northeastern Tibetan Plateau from 1980 to 2020 is the input of the code, and can be freely replaced.

-Reference: Linxuan Li, Gang Luo, and Mian Liu (in revision).
+Reference: Linxuan Li, Gang Luo, and Mian Liu (2023).
 The K–M slope: a potential supplement for b-value.
 Seismological Research Letters.

 Contact: Linxuan Li.  lxli_0@whu.edu.cn or lucas_linxuan_li@gmail.com